joshuarbholden/drum_solo_generator/README.md

 TO DO:
 * clean up
+     * especially, delete stuff that is not being used
 * translate into an open source language, like Julia
+     * I'd be more than happy to have help from anyone!
 * separate 8th note from 16th note styles
 * re-organize ride patterns based on rhythm and on instrumentation
 * extensions